-The 0, 5 and 10-degree elevation angle coverage contour for the Electro-L satellite is provided in Figure 5.4.
+The 0-degree elevation angle coverage contour for the Electro-L satellite are provided in Figure 5.6.
 The receive and transmit antennas are broad beam earth coverage types.
-Therefore, the coverage patterns in Figure 5.4 apply to both receive and transmit functions.
+Therefore, the coverage patterns in Figure 5.6 apply to both receive and transmit functions.